Melbourne Cup Betting, Tips, Odds, Horses & More 2025

 Win BetAh, the Win Bet, the simplest of all the bets.
 Place this bet on the horse you think will win the Melbourne Cup.
 All bookies (like PlayUp and PuntNow, etc.) will have Win Bet markets available.

-Place BetThis is another fairly simple bet when you pick a horse to finish in the top three.
+Place BetThis is another fairly simple bet where you pick a horse to finish in the top three.
 While your odds won’t be as lucrative as Win Bet odds, you have three chances to win!

 Each-Way BetIn this bet, you place equal amounts on a particular runner to win and place.
 It is basically as if you are placing two bets at the one time.